google/WebFundamentals/src/content/en/updates/2017/03/custom-scrollbar.md

 _how much_ of the available content is currently visible and _how much progress_
 you as the reader have made.
 If you scroll down, so does the scrollbar to indicate that you are making progress towards the end.
-If all the content fits into the viewport the scrollbar is either hidden or it is scaled to fill the height of the viewport.
+If all the content fits into the viewport the scrollbar is usually hidden.
 If the content has 2x the height of the viewport, the scrollbar fills ½ of the height of the viewport.
 Content worth 3x the height of the viewport scales the scrollbar to ⅓ of the viewport etc. You see the pattern.
 Instead of scrolling you can also click-and-drag the scrollbar to move through